-We define four variables to capture individuals' labor market attachment.
-Our main outcome, Earnings, captures the yearly labor income.9 Employed is a binary indicator equal to one if the individual has labor income more than the substantial gainful activity level in a given year, zero otherwise.10 Hours is the number of contracted hours over a year, and Hourly earnings is the wage rate, calculated by dividing earnings by hours.
-In the main part of the paper we focus on the effects on yearly earnings and report estimates for the other outcomes in the appendix.
+contracted hours over a year, and Hourly earnings is the wage rate, calculated by dividing earnings by hours.
+In the main part of the paper we focus on the effects on labor earnings and report estimates for the other outcomes in the appendix.
+We also report estimates for earnings including all social benefits in Appendix A.7.